February 26th, 2027

 What to Expect on Carnival Day?

 Imagine a grand parade featuring colorful floats, elaborate costumes, and lively music that fills the air.
 The atmosphere is electric, with laughter, dancing, and joyous revelry that brings communities together in a spirit of unity and celebration.
 Throughout the day, revelers participate in masquerade balls, street parties, and feasts, savoring traditional delicacies and drinks.
+It's a sensory feast where every moment is filled with wonder, making it a magical experience for children and adults alike.

 Family-Friendly Activities on Carnival Day